-This study attempted to examine the effects of learning materials towards student's academic performance.
-The study showed that pupils with lower prior knowledge performed equally well as those with high prior knowledge through use of learning materials.

-Based on dual cording theory, students with low prior knowledge are helped more when verbal and visual information learning materials are presented or used simultaneously since it helps them build referential connections (Mayer & Anderson, 1992).
+This study attempted to examine the effects of instructional materials towards students academic performance.
+The study showed that pupils with lower prior knowledge performed equally well as those with high prior knowledge through use of instructional materials.
+Based on dual cording theory, students with low prior knowledge arc helped more when verbal and visual information instructional materials are presented or used simultaneously since it helps them build referential connections (Mayor and Anderson 1992).